Repinoid/xored_pets/README.md

 Training  ~3000 Cats & 3000 Dogs pix

-It was an idea to check training process on changed images Original pixels were masked by nearest pixel (right & down) - XOR operation
+It was an idea to check training process on changed images

+Original pixels were masked by nearest pixel (y+1, x+1) - XOR operation

 One pix set was XORed 100%, second - on half, by 50% RGB value of near pixel